jwashin/jsonrpc2-dart/README.md

         import 'package:jsonrpc2/jsonrpc_service.dart';

-On the server side, the main interface is a function called `doJsonRpc`.
-It takes a Request object, an instance object, and optionally a boolean of whether you want to include Cross-Origin headers in the response.
-This is the function signature.
+On the server side, the main interface is a function called `jsonRpc`.
+It takes a String, and an instance object.

-        doJsonRpc(request, service, [crossOrigin=false])
+        jsonRpc(String request, Object service)

+As of 0.90, this interface has become less opinionated, so it should work with pretty much any backend.
+It takes an unencoded String and an instance of a class.
+It usually returns a Future<String> with the properly UTF-8 and JSON encoded response, though it may return null if nothing needs to be returned, in the case of a notification.

+This requires a bit more work to make the function work with your backend.
+For HTTP, the desired string for the function will usually be the UTF-8 decoded body of the HTTP POST.
+Since HTTP requires a response, a null or empty body will suffice; for other protocols, returning nothing may be desired.

-The request has a POST body that is parsed from JSON into a method and args.
+ request has a POST body that is parsed from JSON into a method and args.
 The service is an instance of a class with methods that are available at this url.
 There is a Dispatcher involved that interrogates the code for the service and invokes the methods with the params.
 The method gets called, some error handling